LoamMarket/docs/tos/terms-of-service.md

 THE SITE IS PROVIDED ON AN AS-IS AND AS-AVAILABLE BASIS.
 YOU AGREE THAT YOUR USE OF THE SITE SERVICES WILL BE AT YOUR SOLE RISK.
 TO THE FULLEST EXTENT PERMITTED BY LAW, WE DISCLAIM ALL WARRANTIES, EXPRESS OR IMPLIED, IN CONNECTION WITH THE SITE AND YOUR USE THEREOF, INCLUDING, WITHOUT LIMITATION, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT.
 WE MAKE NO WARRANTIES OR REPRESENTATIONS ABOUT THE ACCURACY OR COMPLETENESS OF THE SITE'S CONTENT OR THE CONTENT OF ANY WEBSITES LINKED TO THIS SITE AND WE WILL ASSUME NO LIABILITY OR RESPONSIBILITY FOR ANY (1) ERRORS, MISTAKES, OR INACCURACIES OF CONTENT AND MATERIALS, (2) PERSONAL INJURY OR PROPERTY DAMAGE, OF ANY NATURE WHATSOEVER, RESULTING FROM YOUR ACCESS TO AND USE OF THE SITE, (3) ANY UNAUTHORIZED ACCESS TO OR USE OF OUR SECURE SERVERS AND/OR ANY AND ALL PERSONAL INFORMATION AND/OR FINANCIAL INFORMATION STORED THEREIN, (4) ANY INTERRUPTION OR CESSATION OF TRANSMISSION TO OR FROM THE SITE, (5) ANY BUGS, VIRUSES, TROJAN HORSES, OR THE LIKE WHICH MAY BE TRANSMITTED TO OR THROUGH THE SITE BY ANY THIRD PARTY, AND/OR (6) ANY ERRORS OR OMISSIONS IN ANY CONTENT AND MATERIALS OR FOR ANY LOSS OR DAMAGE OF ANY KIND INCURRED AS A RESULT OF THE USE OF ANY CONTENT POSTED, TRANSMITTED, OR OTHERWISE MADE AVAILABLE VIA THE SITE.

-**WE DO NOT GUARANTEE THAT PARTICIPATION IN PREDICTION MARKETS WILL RESULT IN EARNINGS OR SUCCESSFUL JOB PLACEMENTS.
-PAST PERFORMANCE DOES NOT GUARANTEE FUTURE RESULTS.
-YOU ACKNOWLEDGE THAT FINANCIAL LOSS IS POSSIBLE.**
+**WE DO NOT GUARANTEE THAT PARTICIPATION IN PREDICTION MARKETS WILL RESULT IN REWARDS, PAYMENTS, OR SUCCESSFUL JOB PLACEMENTS.
+PREDICTION MARKET POSITIONS AND VIRTUAL CURRENCY HAVE NO CASH VALUE.
+ANY REWARDS ARE ENTIRELY DISCRETIONARY AND CREATE NO ENTITLEMENT OR EXPECTATION OF PAYMENT.
+PAST REWARDS DO NOT GUARANTEE FUTURE REWARDS.**

 **20. LIMITATIONS OF LIABILITY**